Who did George Harrison write The Beatles “greatest love song”, ‘Something’ for?

 We’re dipping into the Far Out Magazine vault and looking back to one of George Harrison’s best songs with The Beatles, the beautiful and timeless love song ‘Something’.
-Released in 1969 the single would be Harrison’s first number one and mark him out as a wildly talented songwriter.
+Released in 1969, the song would be Harrison’s first single for the Liverpudlian group, his first number one and it would mark him out as a wildly talented songwriter, equal to the pairing of John Lennon and Paul McCartney.

-When artists such as Frank Sinatra pick out your work and label it as “the greatest love song of the past 50 years,” you know you’re doing something right.
-But who was this pop ode in aid of?
-Many people pointed to Pattie Boyd but the answer is a little more convoluted than that.
+When esteemed artists such as Frank Sinatra pick out your work and label it as “the greatest love song of the past 50 years,” you know you’re doing something right and Harrison was rightly proud of his creation up until his tragic death in 2001.
+But who was this pop ode in aid of, who was the subject of Harrison’s affections?
+Many people pointed to Pattie Boyd but the answer is a little more convoluted than that — it is Goerge Harrison, after all.

 ‘Something’ will forever remain a special track for George Harrison.
-Not only was it the first song he was able to releases with The Beatles as a fully-fledge single.
-But it was also the first song fro The Beatles to reach number one that wasn’t suffixed with “written by Lennon-McCartney.”
+Not only was it the first song he was able to release with The Beatles as a fully-fledged single, a feat which is not small considering the egos he surmounted to do so, but it was also the first song the guitarist wrote for The Beatles to reach number one and the first to hit that spot which wasn’t suffixed with “written by Lennon-McCartney.”

-For that reason alone the Abbey Road number became a moment of utter pride for the guitarist who had struggled to impose his songwriting will on the Fab Four.
-But the song also worked as a clear indicator of Harrison’s bright solo future away fromt he band and his chaotic life at the time of writing.
+For that reason alone the Abbey Road number became a moment of utter pride for the guitarist who, up until that moment, had struggled to impose his songwriting will on the Fab Four.
+However, the song also worked as a clear indicator of Harrison’s bright solo future away from the band and his chaotic life at the time of writing.
+“George got stuck with being the Beatle that had to fight to get songs on records because of Lennon and McCartney.
+Well, who wouldn’t get stuck?”
+Bob Dylan said in a 2007 interview.
+It’s hard to argue with, it must’ve been relatively stifling to sit between two such musical powerhouses as John and Paul.
+“If George had had his own group and was writing his own songs back then, he’d have been probably just as big as anybody.”

-“He told me in a matter-of-fact way that he had written it for me,” said Harrison’s then wife Pattie Boyd in a book about her life.
-But the fact are a little hazy.
-Harrison and Boyd had met on the set of Hard Day’s Night and had enjoyed some blissful moments.
-But by the end of The Beatles career, Harrison had begun to step out on Boyd with frightening regularity and Boyd herself had begun to look elsewhere.
+It was ‘Something’ which really proved that fact.
+“He told me in a matter-of-fact way that he had written it for me,” said Harrison’s then-wife Pattie Boyd in a book about her life—but the facts are a little hazy.
+Harrison and Boyd had met on the set of Hard Day’s Night and had enjoyed some blissful moments but, by the end of The Beatles career, Harrison had begun to step out on Boyd with frightening regularity and Boyd herself had begun to look elsewhere.

 Harrison moved on quickly in the interview and apart from insisting that he had the melody from very early on and that the line “Something in the way she moves” had come from “elsewhere,” (James Taylor), Harrison kept quiet about ‘Something’ muse.